15 great places for kids in Minnesota

 Here are some of the many great places to take kids in Minnesota.

-For travel to the east, see 15 great places for
+For travel to the east, see 15 great places for kids in Wisconsin.

 Kids like to get away from the rat race, too — at least, that's what my now-grown son tells me.